JohnBrainard/johnbrainard.github.io/_posts/2015-08-30-android-photoframe-in-kotlin-part1.md

 comments: true
 ---

-As part of my exercise to learn [Kotlin](http://kotlinlang.org/), I wrote a simple photoframe in Android to show off images from my [photogrpahy site](http://brainardphotography.com).
+As part of my exercise to learn [Kotlin](http://kotlinlang.org/), I wrote a simple photoframe in Android to show off images from my [photography site](http://brainardphotography.com).
 The app we build here will use a static set of images to start and possibly use the Flickr API to pull in the Explore images.

 I'm going to make the assumption that you're familiar with Android already and know how to set up your environment.
 In this series, we'll be using Android Studio to create the project and 4.0.3 will be our target platform.